Hverma1206/chatbot-js/README.md

 A simple yet responsive chatbot built with **Node.js**, **Socket.IO**, and **Bootstrap**.
 This chatbot provides a clean and professional user interface and allows real-time communication between a user and the bot.

+Collaboration 🤝
+This project was created in collaboration with:

+Himanshu Verma 👨‍💻
+Ankit 🧑‍💼
+Together, we built an intuitive and interactive chatbot interface!

 ## Features

 - Real-time messaging using Socket.IO